 P.S.
-Adventure elopements and weddings are kind of our jam.
-We pride ourselves on taking killer photos in some of the coolest, most adventurous places.
+Adventure elopements and small weddings are our specialty.
+Not only do we pride ourselves on taking killer photos in some of the most adventurous places, but we love helping our couples navigate the crazy waters of planning their adventure elopement or small wedding.
+From recommending vendors to scouting for the best elopement locations, we’ve got your back.
 Think we'd be the right photographers for you?
 Give us a holler.
 We love traveling, so even if you're not planning to elope here in Colorado, we would still love to be a part of your special day.